Zorrrow/1254551-sedona-27/README.md

 - [License](#license)

 ## Disclaimer
-This smart contract is for experimenal purposes and requires rigorous te
+This smart contract is for experimenal purposes and requires rigorous testing before deployment on the Main Net.

+## Installation

+### Dependencies

+1. Install GIT
+[GIT install